CBD Extraction Methods to Extract the Best CBD Oil

 Denaturants like methanol are added to ethanol to make products used for industrial applications and making it dangerous for consumption.
 While this makes the solvent cheaper for CBD producers, it does raise some concerns about consumer health.
 Though most regulations tend to count residual denaturants as negligible, there is little research conducted to validate the safety of continued ingestion of residual denaturants.

 Denatured ethanol might have a selection of chemical contaminants that will inevitably wind up in a CBD distillate at a certain level that could comprise ketones, isopropyl alcohol, methanol and many others.
-This begs to questions whether or not this is a safe CBD extraction method.
+This begs to question whether or not this is a safe CBD extraction method.

-Supercritical CO2 CBD Extraction
+Supercritical CO2 to Extract CBD

 The last common CBD extraction method used in a number of industries for years is supercritical CO2.
 Non-volatile and free of denaturants and other chemicals, supercritical CO2 extraction allows for CBD producers to create a safe, organic product for a fraction of the cost of other CBD extraction methods.